 - When KISS first toured Australia, they did so in November 1980, a hundred years after Kelly's death when Australia was in the grip of Kelly fever.
 For the occasion, the band members forewent their usual bandanas, and instead wore cardboard version of Kelly's helmet to conceal their faces (they also amused themselves by firing cap guns at journalists.
 Aussie fans loved them for it).

 - Peter Carey's novel True History of the Kelly Gang is presented as Ned's autobiography, smuggled out of Glenrowan by one of his hostages.
+A film adaptation premiered in 2019 and was given a wider release in 2020.

 - Benny Hill Down Under, a special filmed in and for Australia, includes a longform sketch about "Benny Kelly, son of Ned Kelly."